psychemedia/island-storynotes/elder-puckaster.md

 And we soothed the lover in his dream;
 We wove the vision so soft and bright,
 That he clasp'd his pillow in delight.
-We sought the coucn of his lady love,
+We sought the couch of his lady love,
 And hover'd in the air above.
 You would have laugh'd.
 Sir Puck, to see
 How we tickled her fantasy.